appcelerator-archive/amp/docs/README.md

 The `amp logs` command allows for the querying and filtering of both realtime and historical logs.

-To fetch the logs of your cluster:
+To fetch the logs for your cluster:
 ```
 $ amp logs
 ...